 Mike is emphatic in his belief that domestic violence is a disgrace to our society.
 “No human being should ever have to be the victim of physical or verbal abuse.
 Friends and family should be vigilant regarding the signs of domestic abuse and address the issue.”

 STILL PHOTOGRAPHY, METEOROLOGIST (RETIRED)

 Dan is a free lance photographer.
-He retured after 32 years of weather reporting at WDSU TV where he now holds the title of Chief Meteorologist Emeritus.
-Dan is active in many civic causes through his membership in the Rotary Club of Metarie and as Public Relations for the New Orleans Medical Mission Services.
+He returned after 32 years of weather reporting at WDSU TV where he now holds the title of Chief Meteorologist Emeritus.
+Dan is active in many civic causes through his membership in the Rotary Club of Metairie and as Public Relations for the New Orleans Medical Mission Services.

 Dan commented, “I hope my participation in the Real Man Program will bring attention to the problem of domestic violence.
 Women under the stress of domestic violence need to know that they have options.
 They need to know that they can have a better life.
 Publicizing Safe Harbor is one good way to let more people know what can be done”.